open-optimization/open-optimization-common/CONTRIBUTING-latex.md

 ### LaTeX ###

-Our primary goal is to produce a book in PDF format.
+Our primary goal is to produce a textbooks and course material in PDF format.
 We use PDFLaTeX.

 We will consider other targets, such as generating HTML, later.